SlicerMorph/S_2020/Day_3/GPA/GPA.md

 9. Likewise PCA Scatter plot options displays a suspiciously high variance (~98%) for PC1.
 Go ahead and choose PC1 for x-axis, PC2 for y-axis and hit `Scatter Plot` button.

-10. Note that plot window now changed to 'PCA Scatter Plot` from Procrustes Distance plot.
+10. Note that plot window now changed to `PCA Scatter Plot` from Procrustes Distance plot.
 You can enlarge this plot by selecting the "Plot only" layout from the layouts menu.
 If you expand the Plot window toolbar, you will see a field called Plot Chart that will let you go back and forth between plots created.
 Go and try switching back to Procrustes Distance plot and back to PCA scatter plot.

 <img src="./images/Picture7.png">

 11. Hover over the four data points on the right-hand side of the PC1 axis and note that they are the same four specimens with the highest PD (you will need to zoom in to see them individually).
 So what is going on?

-12. To visualize the PC1 vectors, go to the `Lollipop Plot Options` section and set the Vector One to PC1, then hit the `Lollipop Vector Plot` button.
+12. To access further data visualization tools, switch to the `Explore Data` tab of the GPA module.
+To visualize the PC1 vectors, go to the `Lollipop Plot Options` section and set the Vector One to PC1, then hit the `Lollipop Vector Plot` button.
 This set will automatically enable landmarks for the estimated mean shape and place eigenvector associated with PC1.
 By convention, this indicates how mean shape will change along the positive values of the selected PC.
 You should see that no other vector apart from LM25 is visible, thus PC1 (and almost all shape variation in this dataset) is influenced by LM25.
 This is a sign off trouble with this dataset.
 (HINT: If you toggle the `mean shape visibility` on and off, you will be able to see the other vectors.).
 Interact with the 3D window and note that you can zoom in/out as usual, and rotate.
 At this point, you can use either Viewport #1 or #2.

 <img src="./images/Picture8.png">